cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Commercetools-Setup.md

 ## <a name="CustomerUpdate"></a>Customer Update

-An extension triggered by customer update is required to process any action on customer token.
+An extension triggered by customer update is required to process any update actions on customer resource.

 | Property                   | Value                                  | Note                                                                                                  |
 | -------------------------- | -------------------------------------- | ----------------------------------------------------------------------------------------------------- |